cmu-delphi/delphi-epidata/docs/api/v5-signals/nhsn.md

 The V4 `nhsn` source published the same admission counts for nation, HHS regions, and state.
 What changed in V5:

-Geographies.
-V5 adds census divisions and census regions, summed from state values.
+- V5 adds census divisions and census regions, summed from state values.

-Preliminary data.
-The CDC publishes a preliminary weekly file a few days ahead of the finalized file.
+- The CDC publishes a preliminary weekly file a few days ahead of the finalized file.
 V4 exposed the preliminary file as separate `_prelim` signals.
 V5 writes both files to the same signal names, so the preliminary numbers appear as an earlier release and the finalized numbers supersede them on the next update.
 Read a past `snapshot_date`, or the `/archive/` endpoint, to recover the preliminary values.

-Bed capacity.
-V5 adds `inpatient_beds_ew` and `inpatient_beds_occupied_pct_ew`, which V4 `nhsn` did not carry.
+- V5 adds `inpatient_beds_ew` and `inpatient_beds_occupied_pct_ew`, which V4 `nhsn` did not carry.

-The `hosprep_` prefix means the same thing in both APIs: figures as first reported by hospitals, before the jurisdiction review that produces the `confirmed_admissions_*` figures.

 ---